mohanmca/cassandra_playground/Cassandra_Administration.md

   * Generation - timestamp of when the node-bootstraps
   * version - counter incremented every-second

-## What is Gossip data structure look like?
+## (Section: Administration) -  What is Gossip data structure look like?

 * EP: 127.0.0.1, HB:100:20, LOAD:86
 * Endpoint, HeartBeat:generation:version, Load